 GlobalVision works with seasoned medical professionals, and sets up medical translation teams with extensive medical knowledge and training, able to handle tough workloads.
 Strong translation teams are also able to easily deal with the unexpected — like regularity hurdles and business red tape — when it rises, as it often does when entering a foreign market.

 Ask for References, and Research Past Work

 One of the most direct ways to ensure that you’re working with a translation service that knows how to translate medical terminology at the highest levels, and can take care of other medical translation needs (internationalization, localization, best practices, snags to avoid in software development, review processes and more) is to ask for references, talk to past clients, and look at a translation service’s track record.
-This is true for most businesses, but particularly true for the translation world, where it should be fairly simple to request (or dig up) work examples, as words and documents are the mainstay of the translation industry.
+This is true for most businesses.
+But it is particularly true for the translation world, where it should be fairly simple to request work examples.
+Words and documents are the mainstay of the translation industry.